 These cases include situations involving feeding tube complications in nursing homes.

 Contact our office for a complimentary assessment of your case with an experienced Chicago nursing home feeding tube complication attorney.

 Medically speaking, a feeding tube is a device that transports nutrition to the patient’s stomach when they do not have the ability or capacity to consume food on their own.
 PEG placement is a temporary or permanent solution as an effective way to treat an acute condition.

 Sometimes, when patients require long-term feeding, an incision is made into the abdomen, with a tube placed directly into the small intestine or stomach.
-Often, feeding tubes are a medical necessity to prevent malnutrition (see here) or dehydration (look here).
+Often, feeding tubes are a medical necessity to prevent malnutrition or dehydration.